sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-dashboard/index.md

 * Lets place the TOC here
 {:toc}

-We spent a lot of time making it easier in 4.x to install and run your own performance dashboard with pre made dashboards and a Docker compose file to rule them all.
+We spent a lot of time making it easier in version 4 to install and run your own performance dashboard with pre made dashboards and a Docker compose file to rule them all.
 You can see the beauty [here](https://dashboard.sitespeed.io).
 In 4.4 and later you can also send the result (HTML/video) to S3 and add links in Grafana to go from you dashboard to the result pages.

 # What you need
 You need [Docker](https://docs.docker.com/engine/installation/) and [Docker Compose](https://docs.docker.com/compose/install/).
 If you haven't used Docker before, you can read [Getting started](https://docs.docker.com/engine/getstarted/).
 And you can also read/learn more about [Docker Compose](https://docs.docker.com/compose/gettingstarted/) to get a better start.